-Configuration Description Supported Not Supported Many to one You can protect virtual machines on multiple hosts to one single host.
-This will consolidate your replica virtual machines to a single host. х One to many You can protect virtual machines on a single host to multiple target hosts, although individual virtual machines can only be protected once to a single target host.
-The will allow you to separate your replica virtual machines across multiple target hosts. Х Chained You cannot protect virtual machines on host 1 to host 2 and then protect them again from host 2 to host 3. х Single server You can protect virtual machines within the same host or cluster. х Standalone to standalone Your hosts can be in a standalone to standalone configuration. х Standalone to cluster Your hosts can be in a standalone to cluster configuration. Х Cluster to standalone Your hosts can be in a cluster to standalone configuration. х Cluster to cluster Your hosts can be in a cluster to cluster configuration. х Cluster Shared Volumes (CSV) guest level You cannot protect a virtual machine on a Cluster Shared Volume from within the guest operating system because agentless Hyper-V jobs are host-level jobs. х
+Configuration Description Supported Not Supported One to one active/standby You can protect virtual machines on an active host to a standby host.
+The standby host has no active virtual machines, only the replica virtual machines.
+Replication will occur in only one direction.
+X One to one active/active You can protect virtual machines on an active host to another active host.
+Each host has active virtual machines in addition to replica virtual machines.
+Replication will be bidirectional between the hosts.
+X Many to one You can protect virtual machines on multiple hosts to one single host.
+This will consolidate your replica virtual machines to a single host.
+X One to many You can protect virtual machines on a single host to multiple target hosts, although individual virtual machines can only be protected once to a single target host.
+The will allow you to separate your replica virtual machines across multiple target hosts.
+X Chained You cannot protect virtual machines on host 1 to host 2 and then protect them again from host 2 to host 3. х Single server You can protect virtual machines within the same host or cluster. Х Standalone to standalone Your hosts can be in a standalone to standalone configuration. Х Standalone to cluster Your hosts can be in a standalone to cluster configuration. Х Cluster to standalone Your hosts can be in a cluster to standalone configuration. Х Cluster to cluster Your hosts can be in a cluster to cluster configuration. Х Cluster Shared Volumes (CSV) guest level You cannot protect a virtual machine on a Cluster Shared Volume from within the guest operating system because agentless Hyper-V jobs are host-level jobs. Х

 Configuration Description Supported Not Supported CSV support at the host-level is for Windows 2012 and 2012 R2 only.
-Although CSV is not supported for host-level protection for Windows 2008, you can use host-level protection for non- CSV virtual machines on a CSV configured cluster.
+Although CSV is not supported for host-level protection for Windows 2008, you can use host-level protection for non-CSV virtual machines on a CSV configured cluster.
 To do this, you will need to execute the altitude script located in the \tools\scripts\csv directory on the product DVD or in the extracted web download files.
 If you copy the altitude.bat file to another location, be sure and copy the two .reg files as well.
-To protect non- CSV virtual machines on a CSV configured cluster, run the following command on each node of the cluster. altitude default Cluster Shared Volumes (CSV) host level The default script will cause your cluster to go into redirected (maintenance) mode the next time the CSV is brought online, taken offline, or changes owning nodes. х If you change back to CSV virtual machines on your CSV configured cluster, you will need to run the following command to change Double- Take back to the correct configuration for CSV functionality. altitude target The target script will keep your cluster from going into redirected (maintenance) mode.
+To protect non-CSV virtual machines on a CSV configured cluster, run the following command on each node of the cluster. altitude default Cluster Shared Volumes (CSV) host level The default script will cause your cluster to go into redirected (maintenance) mode the next time the CSV is brought online, taken offline, or changes owning nodes.
+X If you change back to CSV virtual machines on your CSV configured cluster, you will need to run the following command to change Double-Take back to the correct configuration for CSV functionality. altitude target The target script will keep your cluster from going into redirected (maintenance) mode.
 If the host containing your source virtual machines is a CSV configuration, the virtual disks must be on the same CSV volume.
 Different CSV volumes for the source virtual disks is not supported.